Moving towards independent living can be scary for young people, especially those leaving care.

 If you're over 18 your personal adviser will help you with:

-- working with housing services to come up with suitable housing options for you, including supported accommodation
+- working with housing services to come up with suitable housing options for you, such as social housing or a foyer

-- remaining with your foster carers in a staying put arrangement
+- remaining with your foster carers in a staying put arrangement, up to the age of 21

 - your tenancy, including how to avoid getting behind in your rent payments, paying for bills and budgeting